The first images of the universe shared by the James Webb Space Telescope

 Agency officials said the telescope’s main mirror James Webb NASA’s space agency is now fully aligned, with the telescope team now predicting that the telescope’s optical performance will be able to meet or exceed the scientific goals for which the observatory is built.

 The team completed the alignment phase known as “micro staging” on March 11, and with the micro-staging phase complete, the team aligned the entire telescope’s primary imager, the near-infrared camera, with the observatory’s mirrors, said Ritva Keski-Koha, deputy director of the optical telescope element for Webb at NASA Goddard: “We aligned the telescope and focused it entirely on a star, and the performance was above spec.
-We’re excited about what this means for science,” “We now know we built the right telescope.”
+We’re excited regarding what this means for science,” “We now know we built the right telescope.”

 “At this primary stage of operation of the Webb’s optical telescope element, every optical parameter checked and tested performs to or exceeds expectations,” NASA added in the statement.
 Web.
 The observatory is able to successfully collect light from distant objects and deliver it to its devices without a problem.